skramm/homog2d/docs/homog2d_manual.md

 ### 5.1.1 - Details on intersections

-When a segment has a point lying on another segment, such as int the figure below, this will be considered as an intersection point:
+When a segment has a point lying on another segment, such as in the figure below, this will be considered as an intersection point:

 ![segment1](figures_src/segment1.png)